 Beyond the basic function of providing multiple outlets, power strips can integrate a range of features that enhance safety, convenience, and control:

-• Smart Power Strips: Representing the cutting edge of power distribution, smart power strips integrate technology for enhanced control and energy efficiency.
+- Smart Power Strips: Representing the modern of power distribution, smart power strips integrate technology for enhanced control and energy efficiency.
 These strips often feature Wi-Fi connectivity, allowing users to:

 By Design